-If your dog is still showing signs of sickness after six or seven days, it's time to go to the vet.
-This applies even if the symptoms aren't getting worse over time.
-A prolonged illness is a sign that your dog's body isn't strong enough to fight off the virus on its own and medication is necessary.
+If your dog is still showing signs of sickness after three or four days, it’s time to go to the vet.
+This applies even if the symptoms aren’t getting worse over time.
+A prolonged illness is a sign that your dog’s body isn’t strong enough to fight off the virus on its own and medication is necessary.

 First of all, keep their vaccinations up to date.
-Most kennels will require that your dog has had a kennel cough vaccination before you board them.
+Most kennels will require that your dog has had a kennel cough or canine influenza vaccinations before boarding.